 SASS wants our participants to be safe, have fun, develop their competitive shooting skills, and enjoy the rich traditions of the Old West.
 We ask you join us in the friendly spirit of competition and preservation of our heritage.
-The use or presence of any of the listed outlawed items will result in a Stage Disqualification penalty.
+The use or presence of any of the listed outlawed items, equipment, or the use of a non-SASS legal firearm will result in a stage Disqualification penalty for each stage the illegal item(s) is used.
+Penalties are not awarded in arrears but should be corrected before the competitor shoots the next stage.